gopichaithanya/esb-bpm-example/README.md

   combobox.
 Then select the Activiti Eclipse BPMN 2.0 Designer item on the results list and follow the wizard).

+* Import the Mule project into MuleStudio (3.4), by going to the File->Import menu, and selecting "General->Existing project into workspace" and selecting the directory "mule-project/esb-bpm-example".

+* Import the NPMN project into MuleStudio (3.4), by going to the File->Import menu, and selecting "General->Existing project into workspace" and selecting the directory "bpmn-project/bpmn-process".

-* Login to the ActivitiExplorer going to "http://localhost:8080/activiti-explorer", using "kermit" as the username and "kermit" as the password.
+* Login to the BPM Explorer going to "http://localhost:8080/activiti-explorer", using "kermit" as the username and "kermit" as the password.